Proposed Property Tax Amendment Resource Center

 • A veteran was receiving assistance through a county program that shutters.
 Now, the veteran is looking to local nonprofits to fill in that missing service, and the nonprofit has no additional funding to take over that program.

-Proposed Property Tax Amendment Nonprofit Impact Survey
+• Proposed Property Tax Amendment Nonprofit Impact Survey

 Resources for Nonprofits

-Visit the FNA's web page, specifically for nonprofit organizations, that outlines tools for nonprofits, options to get involved in the ballot initiative, training and webinar opportunities, and more.
+Visit FNA's web page, specifically for nonprofit organizations, that outlines tools for nonprofits, options to get involved in the ballot initiative, training and webinar opportunities, and more.

 Visit the Resources Page